oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/port-forward.md

   command or see the domain resource [schema](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/documentation/domains/Domain.md).

-* For Istio-enabled domains running Istio versions prior to 1.10, you must add an additional network channel to the WebLogic Administration Server configured with the following attributes:
+* If WLST access is required for Istio-enabled domains running Istio versions prior to 1.10, you must add an additional network channel to the WebLogic Administration Server configured with the following attributes:
   * Protocol defined as `t3`.
   * Listen address defined with `localhost`.
+(Note: Stting the address to localhost is solely for self documenting purposes.
+The address can be set to any value, and the operator will override it to the required value regardless.)
   * Listen port.
 Note: Choose a port value that does not conflict with any ports defined in any of the additional network channels created for use with Istio versions prior to v1.10.
   For more details, see [Added network channels for Istio versions prior to v1.10]({{< relref "/userguide/istio/istio#added-network-channels-for-istio-versions-prior-to-v110" >}}).
   * Enable `HTTP` protocol for this network channel.
   * Do _NOT_ set an `external listen address` or `external listen port`.

+{{% notice note %}}
+It is not necessary to add an additional network channel, for Istio-enabled domains running Istio versions prior to 1.10, to the WebLogic Administration Server if only console access is required .
+{{% /notice %}}

 For example, here is a snippet of a WebLogic domain `config.xml` file for channel `PortForward` for the Administration Server.
 ```xml